Call us: (872) 212-3118

 However, experts at Forbes and The Balance Careers agree that transparency is key, especially if you’ve already bragged about how open your company is.
 List your salary range to ensure that you’re not wasting your own time on candidates who look and sound fantastic, but end up refusing the position because the pay is not what they expected.

-Now that you have your resumes coming in, how do you go about sorting them?
-Nick Ouillette recommends that you look at:
+Now that you have your resumes coming in, how do you go about sorting them and spotting any previous role red flags?

 Then there are definitely other factors, like location.
-For example, maybe the candidate is a perfect fit with skills, experience, and cost, but they need to relocate.
+For example, maybe the candidate is a good fit with skills, experience, and cost, but they need to relocate.

 Another factor is gaps.
 Do they have a two-year gap in their experience, and can they explain it to your satisfaction?
 Do they work one month on a contract and then jump to another then another, or are they fulfilling six-and 12-month contracts?
 These factors tie into how you sort the resumes, along with the three above categories.